Lance Corporal 9003 Albert Hay

 Albert's connection with Tipton was fleeting.
 Neither parent was born in the town, and although he was born here in January 1886, by the time of the 1891 census the Hay family had moved to Pedmore Road, Dudley, and by 1901 to Tenbury Wells.

-On 2nd January 1905 Albert Hay enlisted with the Worcesters, being posted to the 3rd Battalion.
-He was 18 years and 11 months old, 5 ft 6¼ in tall with a 36½ in chest, weighed 124 lbs, had dark brown hair and grey eyes, and gave his occupation as a Groom.
-In 1907 and 1908 he served in India and South Africa.
+On 2nd January 1905, Albert enlisted at Tenbury with the Worcesters for a period of 9 years with the colours and 5 years with the Reserves.
+He was 18 years and 11 months old, 5 ft 6¼ in tall with a 32½ in chest, weighed 124 lbs, his physical development was noted as 'good'.
+He had dark brown hair and grey eyes, was employed as a Groom, and declared his religion as 'Church of England'.
+He was posted to the 3rd Battalion, and served almost 2 years in India and South Africa during 1907 and 1908.

-19th July 1911, having served his time with the Worcesters was transferred to the Reserves.
-By this time he was a married man, having married Frances Reynolds on 24th October 1910.
-They lived with her parents at Libbery, Grafton Flyford near Tenbury Wells, and their son Albert Francis Hay was born on 25th April 1911.
+On 19th July 1911, having served just 6½ years of his 9 years commitment, he was allowed to terminate his service and transfer to the Reserves.
+By this time he was a married man, having married Frances Reynolds on 24th October 1910 at Pershore Registery Office.
+They lived with her parents at Libbery, Grafton Flyford near Tenbury Well; their fisrt son, Albert Francis, was born on 25th April 1911, and their second son, Harry, on 15th February 1915.

-War was declared and, being a Reservist, on 7th August 1914 Albert was recalled to the 3rd Worcesters.
+Albert was still a Reservist when war was declared, and he was recalled to the 3rd Worcesters on 7th August 1914.
 The next day he was made a Lance-Corporal, and just 4 days later he landed in France, one of the original "Old Contemptibles."
 His war lasted just 5 weeks.

 After Albert's death, his outstanding army pay and allowances amounted to £3/5/4d (3 pounds, 5 shillings and 4 pence); this was paid to his widow, Frances, in January 1915.
 His War Gratuity was £5/0/0d (5 pounds precisely), this was also paid to Frances in May 1919.